andyret26/DungeonMaster/README.md

 # DungeonMaster
 ## Description
-This is a c# .NET 6 console application where you have variou hero classes that inherits form a base hero class.
+This is a c# .NET 6 console application where you have various hero classes that inherits form a base hero class.

 All calsses can level up and have attributes that goes up when you level up.
 Attributes increases differently based on the hero class.

 Different classes can equip different types of weapons and armor.
 When you equip armor the total attributes increase and weapon increases the total damage you can deal.

 There is also written various tests for this application.